 Try jotting down five things that you are grateful for each morning for a week.
 See how it feels and notice any changes in your mood.

-Stick with it for as long as possible and the benefits will continue to increase.
+Stick with writing a journal for as long as possible and the benefits will continue to increase.

 12. Set Goals for Your Future